f5devcentral/f5-rseries-training/docs/introduction.rst

   :align: center
   :scale: 80%

 The diagram above is somewhat simplified as it shows a single software stack for the Kubernetes control plane.
-There is a software stack for the F5OS layer that provides F5OS CLI, GUI, and API management for the appliance  as well as support for the networking services such as stpd, lldpd, lacpd, that get deployed as workloads.
+There is a software stack for the F5OS layer that provides F5OS CLI, WebUI, and API management for the appliance  as well as support for the networking services such as stpd, lldpd, lacpd, that get deployed as workloads.

 The Kubernetes control plane is responsible for deploying workloads.
 This would happen when tenants are configured.
 We won’t get too deep into the Kubernetes architecture as its not required to manage the rSeries Appliance.
 Know that the Kubernetes platform layer will allow F5 to introduce exciting new features in the future, but F5 will continue to provide abstracted interfaces for ease of management.
 By leveraging microservices and containers, F5 may be able to introduce new options such as shared multitenancy and dynamic scaling in the future.
 These are features that were not supported on iSeries.